The person at the center of this case

 Charles Lee Hill allegedly shot and killed a New Mexico State Police officer during a traffic stop approximately 15 miles west of Albuquerque, New Mexico.

-Hill was charged with murder by the Magistrate Court of Bernalillo District, State of New Mexico, and an arrest warrant was issued.
+Hill was charged with murder by the Magistrate Court of Bernalillo District, State of New Mexico; arrest warrant issued.

-A federal arrest warrant was issued in the United States District Court for the District of New Mexico for unlawful flight to avoid prosecution.
+Federal arrest warrant issued in the United States District Court for the District of New Mexico for unlawful flight to avoid prosecution.

-Hill was charged with six counts of possession of unregistered firearms, one count of air piracy, and one count of kidnapping.
+Hill charged with six counts of possession of unregistered firearms, one count of air piracy, and one count of kidnapping in United States District Court for the District of New Mexico.